 SPAN, the Student Project for Amity among Nations, is writing a new chapter in its 70-year history.
 Minnesota’s longest-running undergraduate travel and research program is relocating to a new institutional home, Hamline University, St. Paul.
 For the past seven decades the academic program has been housed at the University of Minnesota, Twin Cities.
 Further information about this transition will be available here shortly.

-In summer 2017 the Student Project for Amity among Nations, SPAN, intends to travel to two countries: Morocco and Russia to enable undergraduate students to pursue independent research.
+In summer, 2017, the Student Project for Amity among Nations, SPAN, traveled to two countries: Morocco and Russia to enable undergraduate students to pursue independent research.
 These destinations offered two dozen SPANners, as they are called, an opportunity to immerse themselves in another culture and country, to sightsee, and to explore a self-chosen research topic of keen interest to the individual student researcher.

-SPAN is open to students from all Minnesota colleges and universities.
-Check out this rewarding possibility, then apply to be a SPAN researcher for summer 2017.
-Completion of the SPAN research program earns eight upper-level University of Minnesota credits; SPAN also satisfies the Writing Intensive and Global Perspectives requirements for U of M students.
-The SPAN research paper can also be used for one’s honors or senior thesis.
+Remember, SPAN is open to students from all Minnesota colleges and universities.
+Check out this rewarding possibility, then apply to be a SPAN researcher for summer 2020.
+Upon completion of the requirements of the SPAN research program, SPAN researchers earn eight Hamline University credits; the credits can be transferred.

 Every SPAN student is eligible to receive a scholarship.

-Students back from Germany and Armenia & Georgia
+Students previously traveled to Germany and Armenia & Georgia

-After a summer abroad, 2015 SPAN students have returned from Germany or Armenia & Georgia, former states of the Soviet Union.
-They are compiling their research finding on a variety of topics: from quantum physics, Armenian genocide, and public health, to architecture, folklore and poetry.
-During this past fall semester the participants met in a group setting or one-on-one with their faculty advisors to receive guidance on the basics of writing a substantive research paper.
+In 2015, SPAN students visited Germany or Armenia & Georgia, former states of the Soviet Union.
+They compiled their research finding on a variety of topics: from quantum physics, Armenian genocide, and public health, to architecture, folklore and poetry.
+Upon their return from overseas, the participants met in a group setting or one-on-one with their faculty advisors to receive guidance on the basics of writing a substantive research paper.